 Applies to fluorouracil topical: topical cream, topical solution

-Along with its needed effects, fluorouracil topical (the active ingredient contained in Efudex Occlusion Pack) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by fluorouracil topical (the active ingredient contained in Efudex Occlusion Pack).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fluorouracil topical:
+You should check with your doctor immediately if any of these side effects occur when taking fluorouracil topical:

 - Redness and swelling of normal skin

-Some side effects of fluorouracil topical may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some of the side effects that can occur with fluorouracil topical may not need medical attention.
+As your body adjusts to the medicine during treatment these side effects may go away.
+Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
+If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:More common:

 - Burning feeling where medicine is applied